 The individual undertaking a formal assessment will produce a report following the assessment.
 This report will make clear how the ECT has been assessed against the 'Teachers' Standards'.
-Once the report has been completed the ECT will be able to add their comments to the report.
-The report will be signed by the induction tutor, executive headteacher and ECT.
+Once the report has been completed, the headteacher will hold an assessment meeting with the ECT, where the ECT will be able to add their comments to the report.
+The report will be signed by the induction tutor, headteacher and ECT.
 The ECT will then be given the original report and a copy will be sent to the appropriate body.
-For the final assessment report, the executive headteacher will record their recommendation to the appropriate body of whether the ECT's performance throughout their induction has been satisfactorily demonstrated their competence against the 'Teachers'
+For the final assessment report, the headteacher will record their recommendation to the appropriate body of whether the ECT's performance throughout their induction has been satisfactorily demonstrated their competence against the 'Teachers' Standards'.
+For the final assessment meeting, the headteacher will ensure a copy of the report is sent to the appropriate body within 10 working days of the final assessment meeting.